-However, bylaws restricting a strata lot to single family use may have unintended consequences such as prohibiting roommates, more distant relatives or live-in caregivers.
+A similar decision was reached in The Owners, Strata Plan VR812 v.
+Yu 2017 BCCRT 82 where the use of a strata lot was restricted to use a "private dwelling".
+The use of a term such as a private dwelling may be preferable to bylaws restricting a strata lot to single family use.
+The latter may have unintended consequences such as prohibiting roommates, more distant relatives or live-in caregivers.

 Some strata corporations, particularly those in resort areas, may wish to allow short-term accommodation use.
-Should a strata corporation wish to allow such arrangements it will need to give thought to how to regulate that practice.
+Should a strata corporation decide to allow such arrangements it will need to give thought to how to regulate that practice.

-- Will only a certain number be allowed? - What information will the strata corporation require about the individuals staying there? - How will access to the building be dealt with? - Will guests be permitted to use common facilities?
-Under what conditions?

-- Will a fee be charged for the use of common facilities and how much?
+- Will only a certain number of strata lots be allowed to be used as short-term accommodation at any one time?
+How will that be controlled? - What information will the strata corporation require about the individuals staying there? - How will access to the building be dealt with? - Will guests be permitted to use common facilities?
+Under what conditions? - Will a fee be charged for the use of common facilities and how much?
 (While s.110 of the SPA permits the strata corporation to impose user fees for the use of the common property, Regulation 6.9 requires any such fee to be reasonable and to be set out in a bylaw or in a rule). - How will visitor parking be regulated?